How Bad Do Daith Piercings Hurt?

-However, while many people wish to get one of these striking ear piercings, plenty are worried about the discomfort when going through the daith piercing procedure, especially because of its awkward positioning in the sensitive, inner ear cartilage.
+While many people wish to get one of these striking daith piercings, plenty are worried about the discomfort when going through the piercing procedure, especially because of its awkward positioning in the sensitive, inner ear cartilage.

-However, despite many people saying the pain of going through a daith piercing isn’t too intense, the majority of individuals say that there can be a dull, aching pain for several days after the procedure, while the wound begins to heal.
+Despite many people saying the pain of going through a daith piercing isn’t too intense, the majority of them would advise that there can be a dull, aching pain for several days after the procedure as the wound begins to heal.

-It's widely agreed that the daith is very, very sensitive for quite a long period of time after the piercing takes place, and that the slightest of touches in the first few days can cause pain or discomfort.
+It’s widely agreed that the daith can be very sensitive for quite a long period of time after the piercing takes place, and that the slightest of touches in the first few days can cause pain or discomfort.
 This pain will also likely affect how well you sleep, due to the weight being placed onto the ear.

 It’s very likely that you will feel a sharp, intense pain for the duration of the piercing, which will last up to 10 seconds at most.
 The site of the piercing will then likely ache quite badly for a while afterward (usually for an hour or so), but over the next few days, the pain will become less and less.

 However, every cloud has a silver lining, and there is a common belief that getting a daith piercing can actually help to control and reduce migraines.
-There is know firm evidence for this, but there are some very positive success stories from happy daith wearers.
+There is no firm evidence for this, but there are some very positive success stories from happy daith recipients.

 What Can Affect Daith Piercing Pain?

-Getting plenty of rest the night before your daith piercing can affect the pain amount of pain you feel.
-Feeling relaxed and revitalized means you'll feel calm and steady throughout the procedure, not tired and panicky.
+Getting plenty of rest the night before your procedure can affect the amount of pain you feel.
+Being relaxed and revitalized means you’ll feel calm and steady throughout the procedure, and not tired and panicky.

 An experienced piercer will know exactly how and where to pierce your daith, and will actively attempt to make the procedure as quick and smooth as possible.
 Although it may still hurt, they will know exactly what to do in order to minimize the pain and discomfort.